srl-labs/containerlab/docs/manual/network.md

 ???error "'missing DOCKER-USER iptables chain' error"
     Containerlab will throw an error "missing DOCKER-USER iptables chain" when this chain is not found.
 This error is typically caused by two factors

     1. Old docker version installed.
 Typically seen on Centos systems.
+Minimum required docker version is 17.06.
-    2. Docker is installed via package managers with default repositories.
+    2. Docker is installed incorrectly.
 It is recommended to follow the [official installation procedures](https://docs.docker.com/engine/install/) by selecting "Installation per distro" menu option.

     When docker is correctly installed, additional iptables chains will become available and the error will not appear.